sentriz/wlr-sunclock/README.md

     │     │ │     │ │   ┌─┤ ├─┐   │ │ └─┘ │ ║     ║
     └─────┘ └─────┘ └───┴─┘ └─┴───┘ └─────┘ ╚═════╝

-## start on boot with sway example
+## Start on boot with sway example

     # ~/.config/sway/config